nVassakis/SiPixelTools-PixelHistoMaker/README.md

 The output files needed for the fits are provided from my public folder (all CMS user can access it) so make sure to have eos mounted or access them from lxplus

+## Bad ROCs
+The list of Bad ROCs is contained in the `input/Badroc_List.root` file.
+This file is updated when the PhaseIPixelHistoMaker script is run on new Runs, to make this update faster the script can be run with the `-b` option before doing a complete analysis.
+Relevant places in the code concerning this topic are:
+* [interface/TreeLooper.h](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/638a1cd9f52cf5783ffb61f6697c390d34558df5/interface/TreeLooper.h#L512): Check if the efficiency of the ROC is above threshold, if old list is not found or equal or more statistics is available make a new bad ROC list.
+* [interface/Variables.h](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/638a1cd9f52cf5783ffb61f6697c390d34558df5/interface/Variables.h#L1083): The bad ROC list is uploaded and ROCs are marked as good or bad, a cut for the efficiency to exclude bad ROCs is also produced [`goodroc`](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/638a1cd9f52cf5783ffb61f6697c390d34558df5/interface/Variables.h#L1796).